Parallel parking: Steps

 Two major types of parallel parking technique differ in whether they will use two or three positions of the steering wheel while backing.
 A skilled driver is theoretically able to parallel park by having their car move along two arcs, the first having its center on the parking side of the car and the second having its center on the other side.
 There will be a point in the transition between these curves where all the car's wheels will be parallel with each other.
 Less-confident drivers may choose to drive further while transitioning, making it a pronounced middle step of three.
 Such a step allows greater tolerances to avoid hitting anything, but forces the car to start further from the road's edge and requires more space to the rear.

-Road infrastructure

-Roads that facilitate parallel parking have an extra lane or a large shoulder for parked cars.
-It is also employed whenever parking facilities are not available—usually in large metropolitan areas where there is a high density of vehicles and few (or restricted) accommodations such as multi-storey car parks.

-Many traffic regulators restrict parallel parking during rush hour, freeing up an extra traffic lane.
-Historically, metered parallel parking had individual meters for each parking spot with spots clearly marked on the road.
-Some regulators have eliminated individual spots allowing shorter vehicles to use less space.
-Individual meters are then also replaced with a centralized parking ticket machine.

-Beyond taking up a lane of traffic, on-street parking further reduces road capacity as remaining traffic slows to interact with cars moving in and out of parallel parking spaces, car doors opening and pedestrians.

-This inconvenience can be eliminated by providing shoulders.

-Computer Assisted Parallel Parking
+Computer assisted parallel parking

-Beginning in the early 2000's, automobile manufacturers began providing computer assisted automatic parking software on some models that allowed drivers to engage the software to complete the parallel parking maneuver hands-free.
+Beginning in the early 2000s, automobile manufacturers began providing computer assisted automatic parking software on some models that allowed drivers to engage the software to complete the parallel parking maneuver hands-free.
 Depending on the system, the automatic parking feature controls the steering while the driver operates the accelerator and brakes, or the software handles both steering and accelerator.